 Have a bump?

 Even if you are taking care of you piercing exactly how you should, sometimes little bumps can form on the area.
 Do not panic it is not an infection and it will go away.
-The most common bump people experience is called hypotrophic scarring and is common on cartilage piercings, but can form on other areas as well.
-DO NOT POP IT!
+The most common bump people experience is called hypotrophic scarring and is common on cartilage and nose piercings, but can form on other areas as well.
 Hypertrophic scarring occurs when the piercing is under stress or is being irritated.
 Recognize what is causing the irritation and eliminate it.
 Constrictive/rubbing clothing, pressure from sleeping on it, playing with it or in appropriate jewellery are the leading stresses piercings encounter.
 Give it time and continue taking care of it making sure to keep makeup, lotions, etc off of it and definitely NOT using polysporin or other such products.
 The bump will go away on its own, but we suggest stopping by the shop to have a piercer look at it to properly diagnose what the problem is, what is causing it, and what you can do to help it go away quicker.

 Have an Infection?